 If your skin is itchy but you can't see a rash, it's still worth scanning to check for early changes.

-Note: Rare conditions or very early stages of disease may still be missed.
-Always seek medical care if you're worried.
+Rare conditions and very early presentations can be missed, and several of these categories overlap visually.
+Always seek medical care if you are worried.

 Three simple steps to get guidance

-Important: ScanSkinAI does not give a medical diagnosis and does not replace a doctor.
+Important: the result is not a confirmed diagnosis and does not replace a clinician's assessment.

 Seek medical attention if your rash shows any of these warning signs